Natural Supplements For Depression

 Vitamin D is a fat-soluble vitamin that is produced in the human body when our body is exposed to sunlight.
 It is present in very few foods and is available as a dietary supplement.
-This vitamin plays an important role in promoting bone and cell growth.
+This vitamin plays a vital role in promoting bone and cell growth.

 It also helps in the body’s immunity and neuromuscular function.
 A lot of studies have found an increased association between depression and Vitamin D deficiencies.

-Many theories have been formulated on the workings of Vitamin D in the brain.
-One such theory states that Vitamin D increases the amount of monoamines in the brain, which helps treat depression.
+Many theories are formulated on the workings of Vitamin D in the brain.
+One such theory states that Vitamin D increases the number of monoamines in the brain, which helps treat depression.

 7. Vitamin C: